GTPang/GTPang.github.io/README.md

 - Technologies: HTML, CSS, JavaScript, React, Node.js
 - Live Demo: [Link](https://gtpang.github.io/eshop/)

+#### Note: You may use the following credentials to sign in if you wish to test the full features.

+- Username: johnd
+- Password: m38rmF$

+- Username: mor_2314
+- Password: 83r5^_

+- Username: kevinryan
+- Password: kev02937@

 ### Project 3: Personal Blog

 - Description: Created a personal blog with dynamic content management.